xiaodi-nie/ML-model-on-GKE-with-load-test/README.md

 6. Save the final model in the *Titanic_prediction_updated.joblib* file

 The final model has a 92.26% training accuracy and 82.38% OOB score.
-The model and dataset are under the *Titanic_prediction* folder.
+The model and dataset are under the *Titanic_model_prediction* folder.
 All code, analysis, and model evaluations are presented in the *Titanic_prediction.updated.ipynb* file.

 ## Deploy Docker to Google Kubernetes Engine